jsmolka/blog/content/projects/index.md

   {{<image src="img/mother.png" caption="Final moments of Mother 3">}}
 {{</wrap>}}

-Other components of the system soon followed, and the emulator got to a stage where it was able to run most games and demos you threw at it.
+Other components of the system soon followed and the emulator got to a stage where it was able to run most games and demos you threw at it.
 Around that time, I spent a weekend porting it to [WebAssembly](https://eggvance.smolka.dev).
 Audio emulation was something I had been putting off until the end due to my lack of experience, but I managed to do it eventually.

 {{<wrap>}}
   {{<audio src="audio/battle-frontier.mp3" caption="Pokémon Emerald battle frontier theme">}}